UdhayaKumarSekar/matrix-groups/README.md

-📌 Matrix Groups — Official Website Project
+# 📌 Matrix Groups — Official Website Project

-A modern, responsive website built for Matrix Groups, an educational and training initiative focusing on IT skill development, career growth, and community learning.
+    A modern, responsive website built for **Matrix Groups**, an educational and career development initiative focusing on IT training and student empowerment.

+---

-This project is part of my personal portfolio and showcases my ability to design, structure, and develop full web solutions from scratch.
+## This project is part of my personal portfolio and showcases my ability to design, structure, and develop full web solutions from scratch.

-🚀 Features
+## 🚀 Features
-    Fully responsive UI
+    - Fully responsive UI
-    Modern layout with clean typography
+    - Modern layout with clean typography
-    Dedicated pages for:
+    - Dedicated pages for:
-        Courses
+        - Courses
-        Training Programs
+        - Training Programs
-        About Us
+        - About Us
-        Contact
+        - Contact
-        Career Hub
+        - Career Hub
-    Modular and reusable components
+    - Modular and reusable components
-    SEO-friendly structure
+    - SEO-friendly structure

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-React
+    - React

-TailwindCSS
+    - TailwindCSS

-JavaScript
+    - JavaScript

-Git & GitHub
+    - Git & GitHub

-Deployment: Netlify / Vercel
+    - Deployment: Netlify / Vercel

+## 📁 Project Structure

 matrix-groups-website/
 │── public/